 Email Adrian Aumen, firstname.lastname@example.org, to let us know you are interested in creating an e-newsletter.
 We’ll set up the initial framework and begin training your content manager.

-The first issue will take the longest and the concept-to-delivery time frame depends on the scope of your content and the level of collaboration within your unit.
-In general, count on 10-12 weeks to get your first issue out the door.
+The first issue will take the longest and the concept-to-delivery time frame depends on the amount and scope of your content as well as the level of collaboration within your unit.
+In general, count on 10-12 weeks to get your first issue published.

 Most units publish once or twice per academic year; a few include a summer issue.
 Your frequency will depend on the amount of time your content manager and others can devote to developing each issue.